 Sometimes a child was touched inappropriately but is confused about the identity of the perpetrator.
 This is especially common when:

-- The defendant was unknown to the child,
+- You were unknown to the child,

 - The touching took place in a dark or unfamiliar place,